 Two weeks ago I got an invitation to go to Sutjeska national park.
 I knew a part of the White trail was being marked again, but had no idea how that would be done.
 In the car on the way to Tjentište it turned out no one really knew what the idea was other than helping out with marking the trail.
-In the parkinglot of hotel Mladost a whole group of people gathered.
+At the parkinglot of hotel Mladost a whole group of people gathered.
 No one knew exactly what they were supposed to do, but they were all very excited.
 And patiently waiting for instructions.
-We were guests in Sutjeska National Park.
+Polako polako…

 Of course there is a downside to all this waiting.
 A lot of time passes and not much is accomplished.
 That can be frustrating for those who are trying their best to get things going.
 As an outsider it is a funny process to watch, but then again, it’s not my things that need to get going.